American Massage Therapy Association® (AMTA)

 firstname.lastname@example.org | http://www.aobta.org

 AOBTA® was formed in 1989 with the coming together of a number of associations and schools representing individual disciplines of Asian Bodywork Therapy (ABT).
-Legally incorporated as a not-for-profit 501(c)(6) professional organization in 1990, AOBTA is the resource for information about Acupressure, Shiatsu, and other Asian Bodywork Therapy modalities that are sometimes mistakenly considered part of the Massage Therapy profession.
-The US Department of Education recognizes Asian Bodywork Therapy as a distinct profession, listing separate definitions for Asian Bodywork Therapy (#51.3502) and Massage Therapy (#51.3501) in its Classification of Instructional Programs.
+Legally incorporated as a not-for-profit 501(c)(6) professional organization in 1990, AOBTA® is the resource for information about Asian Bodywork Therapy and its Forms.

-Based on Chinese Medical principles for assessing and evaluating the body’s energetic system, ABT is one of the three branches of Chinese Medicine nationally certified for professional practice through exams created by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
-By passing the NCCAOM ABT exam, the professional practitioner becomes Nationally Certified as a “Diplomate ABT (NCCAOM).”
+Based on Chinese Medical principles for assessing and evaluating the body’s energetic system, ABT is one of the three branches of Chinese Medicine officially recognized by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM)®.

 back to top...